alexanderkarlis/sw-dnsbl/README.md

 1. `GetConfig` --> Go function that gets all the listed Environment Variables and passes them to the main app server.
 See [config.env](./config.env) for the configuration possibilities. *NOTE: env some variables have default values.*

 ### Database
-MySQL.
+sqlite3.
 To get a glimpse of the overall db schema, see the [GraphQL section](#schema)
 ___
 1. `NewDb` --> Function for creating a new database instance
 2. `UpsertRecord` --> takes in a struct from the generated GraphQL model and inserts if the record doesn't exist, otherwise, the record is updated